wp-plugins/iire-social-icons/readme.txt

 = 1.5.0 MAJOR VERSION UPDATE!
 Deactivate and delete all prior versions! =
 * Extensive testing under Wordpress 3.5.1
-* Change plugin to mostly social networks.
+* Changed plugin to mostly social networks
 * Changed the revision numbering scheme
 * Updated the installer
 * Additional networks and icons added.
-See supported networks
+See <a href="http://wordpress.org/extend/plugins/iire-social-icons/">available networks</a>
-* updated some networks default sample links
+* Updated some networks default sample links
 * Updated graphic sprites for all icon themes
 * Updated Twitter, Google Plus and My Space logos
 * New additional email icon that uses HTML mailto: function